CSC207-2023Y-UofT/Transit-Simulator/README.md

 - To modify the ticket price: Go to ticket file, locate the ticket class corresponding to the ticket to be modified.
 Modify the "price" in the class constructor to change the price.

 ## Java SDK Version ##
-- Amazon Curretto Version 11.0.19
+- Amazon Corretto Version 11.0.19
 ## Credits ##

 Group name: ~~Kotlin Koding Klub~~ The BBC